-Before you get started using Priceline.com for booking travel accommodations, you may have some questions about your security on the website.
+Before you get started using Priceline for booking travel accommodations, you may have some questions about your security on the website.
 Is it safe to use my credit card on the website?
 How trustworthy are the companies that Priceline books me with?
 Does the company offer legitimate deals?
 How can I lower the uncertainty of using the “Name Your Own Price” system?

-Priceline.com is quite reliable when it comes to online travel booking.
-They’ve partnered with the most well-known accommodation providers around, so it’s not like you’ll be stuck with an unproven company when you book.
-About the only direct competitor that beats them in reliability is Orbitz.com.
+Priceline is fairly reliable when it comes to online travel booking.
+They’ve partnered with the well-known accommodation providers, so it’s not like you’ll be stuck with an unproven company when you book.
+The main reliability concern is the “Name Your Own Price” feature, which hides booking details.

-With that said, their reliability drops a bit if using their "Express Deals” or “Name Your Own Price" systems.
-This is because some of your booking details are hidden from you (at least until your booking is complete), and/or selected by Priceline or the accommodations provider that you end up with.
+When using the “Express Deals” or “Name Your Own Price” services, some of your booking details are hidden from you until your booking is complete, and/or selected by Priceline or the accommodations provider that you end up with.
 We’ll explain this more below, but if you are really worried about its reliability or any other travel accommodation booking website, then we suggest booking directly with the respective accommodations companies.

 Since you can’t change or cancel “Name Your Own Price” bookings, try to book them fairly close to the date that you’re going to start your trip on (say, within two weeks at most).
 This helps to lessen the risk of getting stuck with a booking that you have to miss because you had a change of plans.

 Do your homework.
-Research the retail rates of airplane tickets, hotel bookings, or car rentals on either Priceline or its competitors (Expedia.com, Travelocity.com, Hotels.com, TripAdvisor.com, and so on).
+Research the retail rates of airplane tickets, hotel bookings, or car rentals on either Priceline or its competitors (ex.
+Orbitz.com, Hotwire.com, and so on).
 This will help you make a bid that will save you money off retail price, but be reasonable enough to get you the type of accommodations that you want.